(The body of Pope Saint Pius V in his tomb at the Basilica di Santa Maria Maggiore in Rome.)

 The Good Pope’s successor, Pope Paul VI, did not continue the tradition.
 He had the trick sprinklers fixed when he was elected to the Papacy following John XXIII’s death in 1963.

-barbotrobot asked: Follow up question: was "Dead Presidents always takes precedence" intentional wordplay?
+barbotrobot said: Follow up question: was "Dead Presidents always takes precedence" intentional wordplay?

 No, I’m just unintentionally brilliant.